MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 ## Local Administrator Account Authentication

 During configuration, a default `administrator` account is created for R Server's DeployR.
-While this might be sufficient when trying out DeployR with a [one-box configuration](configuration-scenarios.md#onebox) when everything is running within the trust boundary, it is not recommended with [enterprise-ready configurations](configuration-scenarios.md#enterpriseready).
+While this might be sufficient when trying out DeployR with a [one-box configuration](configuration-scenarios.md#onebox) when everything is running within the trust boundary, it is not recommended with [enterprise configurations](configuration-scenarios.md#enterprise).

 To set or change the password for the local administrator account after the configuration script has been run, [follow these steps](admin-utility.md#admin-password).